rafamacias/ip-location/README.md

 var instance = new IpLocation();
 instance.getPosition()
 	.success(function(data) {
-		//Do somthieng with the Data received.
+		//Do something with the Data received.
 		console.log(data);
 	})
 	.error(function() {
-		console.log('No service available :( ');
+		console.log('No service available :-( ');
 	});
 ```